Alison Day

 Initially, I offer a free brief telephone consultation to help you to decide whether counselling is the right form of support for you or a family member.
 Please feel free to contact me via email at alisondaycounselling@gmail.com, or on telephone number 07738 545307 and we can discuss your reasons for considering counselling which will help us determine whether I am the best counsellor to support and work with you.

-We can then arrange a convenient time for an initial 60 minute consultation which will enable us to discuss what you hope to gain from counselling and address any questions or concerns you may have.
+We can then arrange a convenient time for a 60 minute initial consultation which will enable us to discuss what you hope to gain from counselling and address any questions or concerns you may have.

 Following this initial consultation, you can decide whether you wish to proceed with additional sessions and we can then arrange a regular appointment time for either short or long term work.

 I offer flexible day time and evening appointments.
-Sessions will be for 60 minutes every week or fortnight (unless agreed otherwise).
-I can offer face to face sessions or if you prefer we can do an online counselling session via Skype, Zoom or on the telephone.
+Sessions will be for 60 minutes every week or fortnight (unless agreed otherwise ).
+I can offer face to face sessions or if you prefer we can do an online counselling session via Zoom.
 The fee for your session will be:

 *some concessions available for students.